-1st year Ph.D. candidate with the Monash-Warwick Alliance in Particle Physics.
-My research is conducted at the Large Hadron Collider beauty (LHCb) experiment based at CERN, Geneva, focusing primarily on rare electroweak penguin decays, specifically the angular analysis of the decay modes.
+I am a 2nd year Ph.D. candidate with the Monash-Warwick Alliance in Particle PhysicsLink opens in a new window.
+My research is conducted at the Large Hadron Collider beauty (LHCbLink opens in a new window) experiment based at CERNLink opens in a new window, Geneva.
+I am focusing primarily on rare electroweak penguin decays, specifically the angular analysis of the decay modes.

-My research involves the analysis of the angular distribution of the decay modes.
-The measurement of multiple observables related to the angles between the decay components, as shown below, will provide a comparison with the predictions of the Standard Model .
-The nature of the 4-body decay gives sensitivity to potential New Physics and is a promising test of the current predictions .
+My analysis will produce the measurements of multiple observables related to the angular distribution between the decay components, as shown below, which will provide a comparison with the predictions of the Standard Model .
+This analysis aims to be a promising test of the current predictions .

 I graduated in 2017 from Swansea University having conducted a final year project entitled 'Detecting Radiation from a CERN Detector' in which I used a portable Medipix pixel detector to measure radiation attenuation.

 In 2019 I embarked upon a Masters by Research degree at the University of Glasgow.
 Here I gained my first experience of working within the LHCb experiment where I researched the lifetime of charm baryons, culminating in the writing of my thesis entitled 'Measurement of the baryon lifetime with LHCb'.

 This experience led me to having a vested interest in the research of the LHCb and in pursuing a Ph.D. within the collaboration.